lukasrakauskas/todo-app-task/REVIEW.md

 - Props should not be passed to state.
 You can derive the required values in render function.
 - State and props should not be mutated directly when adding a task, use setState method.
 - Mix of functional and class based components, prefer to use functional style for all components.
+- Key prop is not added in lists

 ### Chores